amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Increasing visibility of a method from private to package-private soley for the sake of directly invoking the method in a test
 * Increasing the visibility of a field from private to package-private soley for the sake of setting it in a test
 * Adding in a setter to a field soley for the sake of setting it in a test
-#### 10) All of your code should be easily testable by passing in mocks to parameters.
+#### 10) All of your code should be easily testable by passing in mocks to parameters
 Do not do anything hacky in your tests.
 If doing something hacky is the only way to test your code, then you are following poor design practices.
 This means that you are too coupled to implementation details.
 Here are some anti-patterns below that might appear when some people try to unit test poorly designed code.
 * Modifying global state in order to run your tests
 * Using reflection to set the value of private fields
 * Using a 3rd party framework to mock static/final/new operators